SamBrooksh/NWNSamMod/Plan.md

 #### 9th Level
 #### 10th Level
 Spell Synthesis - Somehow need to let creation of putting two spells into one?
 (And then make it so it can go up a level every other level)
-May need to do as ability, then choose two spells somehow as well - I think I should be able to do this one using the castactionspell with instant spell on
+May need to do as ability, then choose two spells somehow as well - I think I should be able to do this one using the castactionspell with instant spell on - probably will need a dummy feat or two
 ### Bonus Feats